 Another New Zealand based online store, they have a wide range of pretty dresses at not-horrendous prices!
 My only concern would be a bit short for long legged lasses like me – you need a little length for bridesmaid dresses, as they’ll be bending down to pick up your train etc and we don’t want any flashes!

 Bella Bridesmaids is based in New Zealand also, and has a decent-sized collection of bridesmaid dresses, sorted by colour and they’ve got discounted rates for larger wedding parties.

 Dessy has a great range of bridesmaid dresses, including plus-sized bridesmaid dresses.
 As well as a great range of traditional dresses, they also have some designs that are a little different.

 Australian-based Review has a wide selection of vintage inspired dresses.
 I tossed up about classing Review as a traditional bridesmaid dress vs the “little bit different” category below, but I decided since the bulk of the dresses would be wedding-worthy, it was worth popping them in here.
 Shipping is 5-10 working days and only $10 which is fair.

-Review has just opened a store in Auckland (Westfield St Lukes), so you can pop in there if you’re worried about size.
+As well as being online, Review hasa store in Auckland (Westfield St Lukes), so you can pop in there if you’re local and worried about size.

 BHLDN has a pretty extensive range of bridesmaid dresses online – you’ll also find them to be pretty expensive too.
 But they are oh-so-pretty!
 I’d go here if you were looking for a wedding dress that’s a little bit different too.
 Make sure you change the currency to NZD when you go on the site – it’s a bit of a jump from the default USD.